mosip/documentation/docs/Registration-Client-Setup.md

 # Property file
 Property attributes and the respective sample values are provided below.
 Before building the **registration-services**, the required below properties needs to be changed.

-**File Location:** registration-services/src/main/resources/spring.properties
-* mosip.reg.logpath=../logs
-* mosip.reg.packetstorepath={where the registration packet should be stored}
-* mosip.reg.healthcheck.url={Application uses this url to perform the health check before communicating with the external services.
-Default value: `https://${environment}/v1/authmanager/actuator/health`}
-* mosip.reg.rollback.path={where the application backup should be taken during software update} [Default: ../BackUp]
-* mosip.reg.db.key={contains the key to be used to connect to the derby database and decrypt the data}
-* mosip.reg.cerpath=/cer//mosip_cer.cer
-* mosip.reg.xml.file.url={Secure JFrog repository[Https --> Hostname] url with maven-metadata.xml file}
-* mosip.reg.dbpath=db/reg
-* mosip.reg.app.key={contains the key to be used to decrypt the application binaries during run time}
-* mosip.reg.client.tpm.availability={ Y - to enable the TPM, N - to disable the TPM, default N}

 **File Location:** /registration-libs/src/main/resources/props/mosip-application.properties
-* mosip.reg.client.url={Reg client download url from JFrog }
+* mosip.reg.client.url={Reg client download url from client_upgrade_server }
 * mosip.reg.logpath=../logs
 * mosip.reg.packetstorepath={where the registration packet should be stored}.
 * mosip.reg.healthcheck.url={Application uses this url to perform the health check before communicating with the external services.
 Default value: `https://${environment}/v1/authmanager/actuator/health`}
 * mosip.reg.rollback.path={where the application backup should be taken during software update} [Default: ../BackUp]
-* mosip.reg.db.key={contains the key to be used to connect to the derby database and decrypt the data}
 * mosip.reg.cerpath=/cer//mosip_cer.cer
-* mosip.reg.xml.file.url={Secure JFrog repository[Https --> Hostname] url with maven-metadata.xml file}
+* mosip.reg.xml.file.url={client_upgrade_server url with maven-metadata.xml file}
-* mosip.reg.dbpath=db/reg
 * mosip.reg.app.key={contains the key to be used to decrypt the application binaries during run time}
 * mosip.reg.client.tpm.availability={ Y - to enable the TPM, N - to disable the TPM, default N}

 # Dependent services
 In Registration client application, only user mapping to the local machine can be performed.
 Rest of the data setup should be performed at MOSIP Admin portal.
-Through sync process the data would be sync between local machine and server based on machine's mac-id and center id.
+Through sync process the data would be sync between local machine and server based on machine's public key and center id.
 There are other services that are available to send the created packet from local machine to remote system.

 |**S.No.**| **Service Name**| **Service Description**| **Module Name**|
 |:------:|-----|---|----|